adammenges/sublime-snippets/README.md

 Personal sublime snippets.
-I just switched over to sublime, so this list is small, and will continue to grow.
+Just switched over to sublime, so this list is small, and will continue to grow.